kkwong44/kkimages-api/README.md

 ![Conatct](readme/images/model-contact.jpg)

 Serialized and additional fields to this model
-* owner - following user id
+* owner - owner user id

 List View are created with the following:
 * To create new following